What American expats need to do when returning to the U.S.

-You are on your way back to the United States after spending some time living outside the country.
+You are on your way back to the United States after being an expat.
 No matter what takes you back, the first step is always to establish yourself financially and set up the necessary needs.
 I’d suggest keeping the following in mind as you make the move back:

 U.S. citizens have to pay taxes to the IRS.
 You are required to do this if you are living in the United States or outside of it, depending on your specific income taxes.
 Returning to the United States means you’ll need to file your income tax return each year again, regardless of how much income you make.
 Be sure to discuss your case with your tax accountant.

 Moving investments back to the U.S. is an option but not always necessary.
 If you plan to do so, you’ll want to take the time to investigate a variety of different financial institutions to determine which is the most affordable method of moving funds.
 For retirement accounts, you’ll need to meet the requirements of any transfer time-frame to ensure you are not taxed heavily.
 Work with an investment firm that has ample experience in this area.

 Update your life insurance plans.
 Ensure they include your new information as well as beneficiary documentation.
 You’ll want to ensure that your life insurance policies continue to meet your financial needs, too, which may mean increasing them as needed.